arielnh56/ACE128/README.md

 * there are three setting functions
 * setZero()   - set the current location to zero (does not update multiturn)
 * setZero(int)   -  sets the zero point to the 0-127 number given
-* setMpos(int)    - sets the current location as this multiturn value
+* setMpos(int)    - sets the current location as this multiturn value.
+This adjust logical zero appropriately.
+* reverse(bool) - if true, makes it rising anticlockwise

 Encoder Maps
 --------------------------------------------------------------------------------